exclamaforte/diode/CONTRIBUTING.md

 4. **Documentation**: Improve existing docs or add new documentation
 5. **Models**: Contribute pre-trained models for specific hardware
 6. **Datasets**: Share datasets for training heuristics

-### Before You Start

-- Check existing issues and pull requests to avoid duplicates
-- For major changes, open an issue first to discuss the approach
-- Ensure your contribution aligns with the project's goals

 ## Code Style